Bucket List Italy: How to Visit the Iconic Leaning Tower of Pisa

 Yes, it’s kitschy.
 No, there’s not a whole lot else to see while you’re in town (though there are a few things!).

 But if you’re planning a trip to Italy, this is one Bucket List attraction worthy of a spot on your itinerary.

 Here’s everything you need to know to plan your visit.

-As of June 1, 2022, Italy is fully open!
 From jaw-dropping destinations to how to find the best gelato, here’s everything you need to know to plan your trip to Italy.

 History of the Leaning Tower of Pisa